medibloc/panacea-core/.gitbook/guide/interaction-with-the-network-cli.md

 #### Create your validator

 {% hint style="info" %}
-This guide assumes that you have already set up your full node.
+This guide assumes that you have already set up your full node by following [the guide](join-the-mainnet.md).
 {% endhint %}

 Your `panaceavalconspub` address (public key) can be used to create a new validator by staking tokens.